herp-app/herp-service-skeleton-elisp/README.md

 Be shure to define **HERP_HOST** in the right way.

-Use the function **process_data** in the main module to customize behaviour of the Service.

-If you need to access the pure String, not the Lisp representation of the JSON data, you may use a string representation before ***json-read-from-string*** or bypass the ***json-encode*** method.

 ***nodeDefinition*** defines all the inputs and outputs of your service.

+Use the function **process-data** in the main module to customize behaviour of the Service.

+You should also implement test, like the ones in ***pp-test-business-logic***, to test your implementation of the business logic.
+You can run these test by: `M-x ert RET RET`

+If you need to access a pure string, not the Lisp representation of the JSON data, you may use a string representation before ***process-json*** or bypass the ***json-encode*** call.

 ### How to - Step by step
-1. Provide basic information of your Service via capitalized variables.
+1. Provide basic information of your service via capitalized variables.
 2. Define inputs and outputs you need with correspondig data types via json in **nodeDefinition**.
-These inputs and outputs will now be provided by hERP via JSON, when you start the service.
+These inputs and outputs will now be provided by hERP via JSON, whenever you start (or restart) the service.
-3. Access and use the defined inputs in the **process_data** function, according to the definition of the inputs in **nodeDefinition**.
+3. Access and use your service inputs in **process_data** function, according to the inputs, that were defined by you in **nodeDefinition**.
-4. Return outputs in the **process_data** function according to the definde inputs in **nodeDefinition**.
+4. Return outputs in the **process_data** function according to the outputs, that were defined by you in **nodeDefinition**.